AiimiLtd/de-ai-onboarding/01 Orientation/structure.md

 * Fun fact / non technical skill you want to talk about
   * A covid success story.
 Before the pandemic I worked in retail.
 I was furloughed and used the time to learn.

+### Jon Bohnel

+* Technologies you're familiar with
+  * Databricks
+  * Azure
+  * GIT
+  * Grafana

+* What's your favorite technology to use and why
+  * Data wise - Databricks, it can already do lots of different jobs but more keeps being added all the time
+  * Outside of data - Selenium WedDriver, it is always pretty cool to watch the output of your code as the driver clicks around a webpage

+* Any DE/AI relevant courses/qualifications
+  * DP-203 - Azure Data Engineer Associate (In Progress)

+* Fun fact / non technical skill you want to talk about
+  * I run a 6-a-side football team in London

 ## Data Apprentices(s)